CephalofairGames/merc-packs-faq/index.md

 **Armory (5, top)** – Unlike (so far) every other use slot ability in the game, advancing this one is voluntary (that is, it has a trigger condition with ‘you may’ and a result of ‘any number of slots).
 You may choose to advance it 0 slots on an attack.

 **Send them Reeling (7, bot)** – This usually cannot include shields gained from items, because those are (generally) momentary for one attack.
 It can, however, include round-long or persistent shields, such as from Stand Firm (2, top).

+**Ancestry Note** - Satha is a Human for any situations that check Ancestry (such as some event cards).

 ![divider](/assets/images/divider.png)